jiyong-park/jiyong-park.github.io/_pages/research.md

 <p></p>

 * 1.3 Automation and Future of Work
-	1. Eun, S., **Park, J.**, and Lee, B. “The New Wave of Automation?
-Industrial Robots and the Decline of Non-Routine Manual Tasks in U.S. Manufacturing,” under revision for 2nd round review at *Information Systems Research*
-	2. **Park, J.**, Han, K., and Lee, B. “Information and Communication Technology and Wage Structure: The Role of Environmental Uncertainty,” in preparation for submission
+	1. **Park, J.**, Han, K., and Lee, B. “Information and Communication Technology and Wage Structure: The Role of Environmental Uncertainty,” in preparation for submission
 <p></p>